black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 The next step is to square each of the differences.
 To square a value, you can use the ** operator.
 For example, 3 ** 2 would return 9.

 Declare a squaredDifferences variable, and assign it the value of differences.map().
 For the callback, return the value of el squared.

+# Step 48
+Next, you need to take the sum of the squared differences.

+Declare a sumSquaredDifferences variable, and assign it the value of squaredDifferences.reduce().
+For the callback, return the sum of acc and el.
+Remember to set the initial value to 0.